🐙 Github: How we use it

 Anything that is stopping us - is a “Problem”.
 As team members, we find and report these problems through GitHub Issues .
 Sometimes, a Goal already has a few Problems reported, but it’s not always complete.
 We’re relying on you to support us and find these Problems.

-The third pillar of our success is to provide a Solution to the Goal Problems.
+The third pillar of our success is to provide a solution to a specific problem.
 Different problems may require different sets of skills.
-Whether it’s code, design, copy, or marketing material that the Problem needs to be solved, we look forward to the lean and clean solution you can provide in your area of expertise.
+Whether it’s code, design, or marketing material, we expect a lean and clean solution you can provide in your area of expertise.

 Tips